 The church would serve as a place where people could come receive food and hear about the Word of God.
 They would be fed both physically and spiritually!

 Today, the church is feeding hundreds of kids and giving them a chance at a better future.
 But it also is a place where people can gather and hear the Good News of Jesus Christ.

 Through a simple act of obedience, the people of Thomasville First United Methodist Church are providing practical help and spiritual hope for countless individuals in Rwanda.
-And by giving toward a church building this Christmas, you can do the same!
+And by giving toward a church building, you can do the same!
 You can play an active role in a community’s development — changing people’s lives on all levels.